Rosenblatt Reiterates Marvell Technology (MRVL) Buy Recommendation

 What is the Fund Sentiment?

-There are 1678 funds or institutions reporting positions in Marvell Technology.
-This is an increase of 98 owner(s) or 6.20% in the last quarter.
-Average portfolio weight of all funds dedicated to MRVL is 0.44%, an increase of 1.32%.
-Total shares owned by institutions increased in the last three months by 2.16% to 849,473K shares.
-The put/call ratio of MRVL is 1.18, indicating a bearish outlook.
+There are 1666 funds or institutions reporting positions in Marvell Technology.
+This is an increase of 67 owner(s) or 4.19% in the last quarter.
+Average portfolio weight of all funds dedicated to MRVL is 0.45%, a decrease of 7.20%.
+Total shares owned by institutions increased in the last three months by 0.86% to 845,835K shares.
+The put/call ratio of MRVL is 1.00, indicating a bearish outlook.

 What are Other Shareholders Doing?